How Long After Implantation Bleeding Can I Test For Pregnancy?

 A Negative Test After Implantation Bleeding, What Could It Mean?

 A negative pregnancy can be heartbreaking if you have been trying to have a baby for months.
+To add more reliability to your test, check absolutedays.com ovulation calculator to verify if you were in your peak fertile days.
 You should not lose hope since it might be as a result of you testing too early.
 You can wait for 4 days before testing again.
 Studies show that 65% of tests carried out 6 days after implantation always test negative.
 Studies also show that false negative tests are very common and happen to 9 out of 15 women.

 However, testing negative several days after implantation bleeding may also mean something else.
 It may be because your pregnancy is ectopic.
 In an ectopic pregnancy, the level of HCG increases less intensively making it very hard to be detected.